Steven B. Gould: Judicial career

-Appointment to Maryland Court of Special Appeals
+Maryland Court of Special Appeals

 On March 12, 2019, Governor Larry Hogan appointed Gould to be a judge of the Maryland Court of Special Appeals.
 On March 22, 2019, his nomination was confirmed by the Maryland Senate.
 He was sworn in as a Judge of the Maryland Court of Special Appeals on April 18, 2019.

-Appointment to Maryland Court of Appeals
+Maryland Court of Appeals

 Gould was one of six applicants who applied for the upcoming vacancy on the Maryland Court of Appeals, four of the names were submitted to the governor.
 On September 3, 2021, Governor Larry Hogan announced the appointment of Gould to be a judge of the Maryland Court of Appeals to fill the vacancy to be left by Judge Mary Ellen Barbera who reached the mandatory retirement age on September 10, 2021.